 The Company's current principal operating business is its 70% equity interest in the Chilean producing copper mine Minera Tres Valles SpA ("MTV").
 MTV's main asset is the Minera Tres Valles mining project, in the Province of Choapa, Chile which includes fully integrated processing operations and two active mines.
-The active ore extraction operations include the Don Gabriel open pit mine ("Don Gabriel") and the Papomono underground mine ("Papomono"), both of which are located approximately 10 kilometers north of Salamanca, Chile with the processing area located approximately 7 kilometers north of Salamanca.
-MTV's objective is to carry out mining activities associated with exploiting and processing minerals for which it has a copper leach plant with a processing capacity of 18,500 annual tonnes of copper cathodes.
+The active ore extraction operations include the Don Gabriel open pit mine ("Don Gabriel") and the Papomono underground mine ("Papomono").
+MTV's objective is to carry out mining activities associated with exploiting and processing minerals for which it has a crushing and processing plant with nameplate capacity of 7,000 and 6,000 tonnes per day, respectively.
+The plant is designed to produce up to 18,500 tonnes per annum of copper cathodes.
 The first copper cathodes shipment took place in January 2011.
 The Company has consolidated MTV from the Transition Date and the net loss of the Company includes the net loss of MTV from the Transition Date.